-- (a) The Company and the Executive recognize that the services to be rendered under this Agreement by the Executive are special, unique and of extraordinary character, and that in the event of the breach by the Executive of the terms and conditions of this Agreement or if the Executive, without the prior express consent of the Board, shall leave his employment for any reason and/or take any action in violation of Section 8 and/or Section 9, the Company shall be entitled to institute and prosecute proceedings in any court of competent jurisdiction referred to in Section 10(b) below, to enjoin the Executive from breaching the provisions of Section 8 and/or Section 9. - (b) Any action arising from or under this Agreement must be commenced only in the appropriate state or federal court located in New York, New York.
+(a) The Company and the Executive recognize that the services to be rendered under this Agreement by the Executive are special, unique and of extraordinary character, and that in the event of the breach by the Executive of the terms and conditions of this Agreement or if the Executive, without the prior express consent of the Board, shall leave her employment for any reason and/or take any action in violation of Section 8 and/or Section 9, the Company shall be entitled to institute and prosecute proceedings in any court of competent jurisdiction referred to in Section 10(b) below, to enjoin the Executive from breaching the provisions of Section 8 and/or Section 9.

+(b) Any action arising from or under this Agreement must be commenced only in the appropriate state or federal court located in Phoenix, Arizona.
 The Executive and the Company irrevocably and unconditionally submit to the exclusive jurisdiction of such courts and agree to take any and all future action necessary to submit to the jurisdiction of such courts.
-The Executive and the Company irrevocably waive any objection that they now have or hereafter may have to the laying of venue of any suit, action or proceeding brought in any such court and further irrevocably waive any claim that any such suit, action or proceeding brought in any such court has been brought in an inconvenient forum.
-Final judgment against the Executive or the Company in any such suit shall be conclusive and may be enforced in other jurisdictions by suit on the judgment, a certified or true copy of which shall be conclusive evidence of the fact and the amount of any liability of the Executive or the Company therein described, or by appropriate proceedings under any applicable treaty or otherwise. - 11.
-Conflicts of Interest.
-While employed by the Company, the Executive shall not, unless approved by the Compensation Committee, directly or indirectly: - (a) participate as an individual in any way in the benefits of transactions with any of the Company's suppliers, vendors, Students, or subjects, including, without limitation, having a financial interest in the Company's suppliers, vendors, Students, or subjects, or making loans to, or receiving loans, from, the Company's suppliers, vendors, Students, or subjects;
+The Executive and the Company irrevocably waive any objection that they now have or hereafter may have to the laying of venue of any suit, action or proceeding brought in any such court has been brought in an inconvenient forum.
+Final judgment against the Executive or the Company in any such suit shall be conclusive and may be enforced in other jurisdictions by suit on the judgment, a certified or true copy of which shall be conclusive evidence of the fact and the amount of any liability of the Executive or the Company therein described, or by appropriate proceedings under any applicable treaty or otherwise.

+11. Conflicts of Interest.
+While employed by the Company, the Executive shall not, unless approved by the Compensation Committee, directly or indirectly:

+(a) participate as an individual in any way in the benefits of transactions with any of the Company's suppliers, vendors, Students, or subjects, including, without limitation, having a financial interest in the Company's suppliers, vendors, Students, or subjects, or making loans to, or receiving loans, from, the Company's suppliers, vendors, Students, or subjects;